GM-CSF Reporter HEK 293 Cells

 Cell line description:

-HEK-Blue™ GM-CSF cells were generated by stable overexpression of the genes encoding for the human GMRα (CD116), GMRβ (CD131), and STAT5, as well as a STAT5-inducible secreted embryonic alkaline phosphatase (SEAP) reporter.
-STAT5-dependent SEAP activity is readily assessable in the supernatant using QUANTI-Blue™ Solution, a detection reagent.
+HEK-Blue™ GM-CSF cells were generated by stable transfection with the genes encoding for human GMRα (CD116), GMRβ (CD131), STAT5, as well as a STAT5-inducible secreted embryonic alkaline phosphatase (SEAP) reporter.
+The binding of GM-CSF to its receptor triggers a signaling cascade leading to the activation of STAT5 and the subsequent production of SEAP.
+This can be readily assessable in the supernatant using QUANTI-Blue™ Solution, a SEAP detection reagent.

 References: